mupezzuol/mupezzuol/README.md

 ## Hi there! 👋

 - :house_with_garden:  I love being with my family and friends, they are everything to me.
-- :sunrise: I love the beach, getting to know new places, cultures and am a nature lover in its most beautiful form.
+- :airplane:  I love to travel and get to know new places and cultures.
 - :soccer:  Passionate about football.
 - :books:  Find out more about my university studies, courses, certifications and more. `My academic life` [__here__](https://github.com/mupezzuol/list-of-courses-certifications)

 ---